paymenttools/wlp-android-distribution/README.md

 A payment token:

 - always start with ***02***;
-- it is consumable, meaning that once used to perform a payment, it is no longer valid;
+- it is consumable, meaning that once used to perform a payment; it is no longer valid;
 - it has an expiration period of 10 minutes since its generation;
 - has an offline limit: once enough tokens are read while offline, no more tokens will be available.